maneshkarun/arXiv-Streaming-Processing/README.md

 # arXiv-Streaming-Processing
-A project to get acquainted with the overall workflow involved in Data Engineering.
+A basic project to get acquainted with the overall workflow involved in Data Engineering.

 Streaming data from arXiv, processing it in real-time using Apache Spark and Apache Kafka, and storing it in a MongoDB Atlas database for analysis is a powerful approach for handling large amounts of scientific papers data.